Affected Element Timeline: Visual NOTAM Schedules by Impact

 - Which element is affected: airspace, runway, tower, service, or procedure?

-- Are multiple affected elements following the same schedule?
+- Are multiple affected items following the same schedule?

 Available in Notamify Timeline

 Affected Element Timeline is now available inside Notamify Timeline for supported NOTAMs.
-We are continuing to expand affected-element coverage as part of Affected Elements V2, including better conditions, exceptions, service changes, and schedule interpretation.
+We are continuing to expand coverage as more schedule-heavy use cases appear in real operations.

 Try the EPLB example in NotamifyRead more...